Hunter McGuire: Youth and education

 Hunter Holmes McGuire was both born and died in the family house at Braddock and Amherst Streets in Winchester, Virginia, built by his grandfather.
 He was born on October 11, 1835.
-His father, Dr. Hugh Holmes McGuire, was a prominent surgeon, and a pioneer in eye surgery.
-Hunter was one of 7 children.
+His father, Hugh Holmes McGuire, was a prominent surgeon, and a pioneer in eye surgery.
+Hunter was one of seven children.
 He often accompanied his father, and studied medicine at the Winchester Medical College founded and run by his father, from which he graduated in 1855.
 His continuing medical education in Philadelphia at Jefferson Medical College was interrupted by the onset of the hostilities which led to the American Civil War.
 He taught briefly at Tulane University in New Orleans before joining the Confederate Army in 1861.

 Civil War

-Dr. McGuire joined "The Winchester Rifles," Company F of the 2nd Virginia Infantry as a private in the Confederate Army.
+McGuire joined "The Winchester Rifles", Company F of the 2nd Virginia Infantry as a private in the Confederate Army.
 However, his services were much more valuable as a doctor rather than a front line soldier.
 McGuire was made a brigade surgeon and was ordered to report to General Thomas J. Jackson at Harpers Ferry.
 Jackson initially scoffed at McGuire's youth, but the two became very close as the war progressed.
-Dr. McGuire treated General Jackson after the First Battle of Manassas, where the General picked up the nickname "Stonewall Jackson" following an exclamation by General Barnard E. Bee Jr. (who himself was killed during the battle).
+McGuire treated General Jackson after the First Battle of Manassas, where the General picked up the nickname "Stonewall Jackson" following an exclamation by General Barnard E. Bee Jr. (who himself was killed during the battle).

-In 1862, McGuire was promoted to the chief surgeon of Jackson's Corps, serving in the Army of Northern Virginia under its Medical Director, Dr. Lafayette Guild.
+In 1862, McGuire was promoted to the chief surgeon of Jackson's Corps, serving in the Army of Northern Virginia under its Medical Director, Lafayette Guild.
 While attached to Jackson's corps during the Second Bull Run Campaign, McGuire amputated Jackson's subordinate Richard Ewell's leg after Ewell was wounded at the Battle of Groveton.
 In May 1863, Jackson was gravely wounded by friendly fire while performing a reconnaissance during the Battle of Chancellorsville.
-The severity of the wounds required Dr. McGuire to amputate Jackson's left arm.
+The severity of the wounds required McGuire to amputate Jackson's left arm.
 Jackson died of pneumonia a few days later.
-His last words were recorded by Dr. McGuire as: "Let us cross over the river and rest beneath the shade of the trees".
+His last words were recorded by McGuire as: "Let us cross over the river and rest beneath the shade of the trees".
 The death of Jackson affected McGuire greatly.
 He would always remember Jackson with the deepest reverence and served as a pallbearer in Stonewall's funeral.

 During the Second Battle of Winchester, which was part of Robert E. Lee's invasion of Pennsylvania, McGuire served under Richard Ewell (who by this time had returned to field command).
-At the Battle of Gettysburg, Dr. McGuire amputated the leg of General Isaac R. Trimble after Pickett's Charge.
+At the Battle of Gettysburg, McGuire amputated the leg of General Isaac R. Trimble after Pickett's Charge.
 He later served under General Jubal Early.